jbleakl36/PID-Project-Drag-Racer/README.md

 # Photos And Videos

 ![front right of car](https://github.com/jbleakl36/PID-Project-Drag-Racer/assets/91289646/9919919a-d377-4cdd-b07c-8becdd3accf4)

+This is an image of the front of our final product.

 ![back right of car](https://github.com/jbleakl36/PID-Project-Drag-Racer/assets/91289646/c42aa870-b285-4e06-bd08-a0c4fe1e182e)

+This is an image of the back of our final prodcut.

 ![ezgif com-optimize](https://github.com/jbleakl36/PID-Project-Drag-Racer/assets/91289646/4be491ba-0e8e-4ab6-9b21-4dfcec132d9a)

+This is a gif of our car gradually speeding up.

 # Reflection
 This project got off to a great start.
 We immediately began to make plans on a simple PID car and we began making it in CAD.
 The process went well,